911 Dispatcher Job Description

 Job summary 7

-This position serves as 911 Dispatcher.
-The position monitors telephones and radio; enters and receives data from computer systems; maintains records, database and prepares reports; related work as required.
+This position serves as a 911 Dispatcher.
+The position monitors telephones and radio; enters and receives data from computer systems; maintains records, database, and prepares reports; related work as required.

 Duties & Responsibilities 7

 Requirements & Skills 7

 The 911 Dispatcher is a highly technical position that answers 9-1-1 emergency and non-emergency calls from the public, interdepartmental calls from police, fire and ambulance services, and calls from other public safety agencies.
 Monitors computer screens, while efficiently gathering, prioritizing, and documenting caller information.
 Work requires the exercise of independent judgment and interpretation and is performed under general supervision with periodic review for accuracy and adherence to standards.
 The 911 Dispatcher provides callers with the appropriate advice or referral or initiates police, fire, and/or emergency medical (EMS) services to the caller.
 Dispatches law enforcement, fire, and EMS personnel by Operating Computer Aided Dispatch (CAD), two-way radio, and other sophisticated communications equipment systems.

 Requirements & Skills 8